 Here is how the process works:

-· When you have a job you need done, for example installing a new bathroom or kitchen, find a reputable contractor (If you are not doing the work yourself) to provide a cost estimate and scope of work.
+· When its time to begin that special project, for example installing a new bathroom or kitchen, find a reputable contractor (If you are not doing the work yourself) to provide a cost estimate and scope of work.
 We recommend that you seek multiple quotes.
 And make sure you ask for references.
 If you are doing the work yourself you will still need a permit.

 · Once you have a scope of work and cost estimate, you are ready to apply for a construction permit.
 Either you or your contractor can make application by coming to the Norristown Code Enforcement Department.
-Staff will assist you in completing the paperwork and making sure everything is in order for the building inspector to review.
+Staff will assist you in completing the paperwork and making sure everything is in order for the Construction Code Official to review.

 · Depending on the scope and complexity of the job, you may be required to submit architectural plans.
-It is a good idea to call ahead and talk to the building inspector to find out if a plan will be required for your project.
+It is a good idea to call ahead and talk to the Construction Code Official to find out if a plan will be required for your particular project.

-· Once the permit application is received it may take a week or more for the building inspector to review and approve depending on the complexity of the job and the number of permit applications that were submitted before yours.
+· Once the permit application is received it may take a week or more for the Construction Code Official to review and approve depending on the complexity of the job and the number of permit applications that were submitted before yours.
 Simple jobs take less time and can be approved in a few days.
 Jobs that require plans usually take longer, and commercial projects take the most time.
-Don’t be surprised if the building inspector contacts you for more information or has identified problems with the design of the project that will need to be corrected.
-The building inspector can help guide you and your contractor to make sure the project is code compliant.
+Don’t be surprised if the Construction Code Official contacts you for more information or has identified problems with the design of the project that will need to be corrected.
+The Construction Code Official can help guide you and your contractor to make sure the project is code compliant.

 · Once the plans and permit application are reviewed and approved, you are ready to start your project.
 You will be required to call into the Norristown Code Enforcement Department at certain points during the construction process to schedule inspections of the work as it is being completed.
 Below is a list of required inspections that are typical of many jobs: